Soft chocolate cookies filled with chocolate chips in every bite. These Double Chocolate Chip Cookies are the perfect dessert for chocolate lovers!

 Are you a chocolate chip cookie lover?
 I’m a huge fan of them, but I think the only thing better than a chocolate chip cookie is these double chocolate chip cookies!

 The best part?
-The cookie dough only takes about 10-15 minutes to prepare and you may already have everything on hand to make these cookies too!
+The cookie dough only takes about 10-15 minutes to prepare and you probably already have everything on hand to make these cookies too!

-These chocolate cookies start out with some of your usual dry ingredients, all-purpose flour, baking soda, salt.
-One thing to keep in mind is that these cookies are pretty thick, so it’s important to make sure to spoon your flour into the measuring cup and level it off with the back of a knife.
-If you end up with too much flour in these cookies they may not spread very well.
+- All-purpose flour: These cookies are pretty thick, so it’s important to make sure to spoon your flour into the measuring cup and level it off with the back of a knife.
+If you end up with too much flour, in these cookies they may not spread very well.

-And of course, the star of the dry ingredients is the unsweetened cocoa powder.
-For these cookies, I always use unsweetened natural cocoa powder.
+- Unsweetened cocoa powder: For these cookies, I always use unsweetened natural cocoa powder.
 There’s only 1/3 cup of cocoa powder in these cookies, but it’s plenty to really get a rich, deep chocolate flavor.

 Once you’ve made the cookie dough, you will need to let it chill.
 Chocolate cookie dough can be pretty sticky so chilling the dough will help make it easier to work with and it will create a thicker cookie too.

 Once the cookie dough is thoroughly chilled, bake the cookies, let them cool, and enjoy!

 Do I Have to Chill the Cookie Dough?

 Yes, you must chill the cookie dough for at least 1 hour before scooping it out.
 Chilling the dough makes it easier to work with and prevents the double chocolate chip cookies from spreading too much in the oven.

 Yes!
 The cookie dough balls may be frozen for up to 3 months.
 Bake from frozen for an additional 1-2 minutes.